rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Another grade adjustment technique is to delete a student's database history, or "state", completely for a problem.
 You can only delete student state for individual students.
 For example, you realize that a problem needs to be rewritten after only a few of your students have answered it.
-You rewrite the problem and delete student state individually for those students so that they can try again.
+To resolve this situation, you rewrite the problem and then delete student state for the affected students only so that they can try again.
 See :ref:`delete_state`.

 .. _find_URL: